Brandon-Rozek/website/content/blog/2015-11-14-service-workers.md

 ## Fetch from network and cache

-Every time I fetch a file from the network I throw it into a specific cache container. <code class="language-javascript">'pages'</code> for HTML files, <code class="language-javascript">'images'</code> for CSS files, and <code class="language-javascript">'assets'</code> for any other file.
+Every time I fetch a file from the network I throw it into a specific cache container: `'pages'` for HTML files, `'images'` for CSS files, and `'assets'` for any other file.
 This is so I can handle the cache limiting above easier.
 Defined within the `fetch` event.

 ```javascript
 var fetchFromNetwork = function(response) {